chkim17/vanila-js-2021/README.md

 # Vanila JS 2021 Update

-JS got so much better!
+JS are so much fun!